 Psychoneuroimmunology (PNI): nutrition with a twist

-PNI is my favourite scientific platform on which to rely when it comes to clinical nutrition as it enhances therapy with significant advantages.
-Firstly, PNI focuses on an evolutionary background to ensure there is ample evidence confirming interventions are well established and firmly associated with positive outcomes in human physiology.
-The use of evolutionary medicine as a base for interventions means the therapeutic advice is based on thousands of years of evidence of how humans interact with their environment and respond to external stimuli.
-It leaves no room for experimentation with novelties and trendy diets.
-Secondly, instead of taking diet out of context and over-emphasizing nutritional influences, an approach which may become unrealistic, PNI keeps the therapy in perspective and considers many other aspects of a person’s life as integral to the process.
-This means every client is seen as individual within a context defined by their history, present circumstances, preferences and behaviour.
+Evolutionary biology is a great scientific platform on which to rely when it comes to choosing nutritional interventions because it offers a level of safety second to none.
+As humans, we can look to the evolution of mammals for a solid logic of how our bodies evolved through mechanisms of survival.
+These same mechanisms are the ones which determine our health today.
+Besides, health interventions based on the science of evolution strive to look at both physiology and behaviour and therefore look at the bigger picture putting body and mind together.
+PNI is the science that emerged from the need to relate human physiology to human behaviour in order to make better sense of chronic disease.
+Firstly, by relying on an evolutionary perspective, PNI ensures there is ample evidence confirming interventions.
+It focuses on hardwired chemical pathways that apply to all humans and explain the expression of our ancient genes in the mordern world.
+This means the therapeutic advice is based on thousands of years of evidence of how humans interact with their environment and respond to external stimuli.
+It leaves no room for experimentation with sudden trends or diets made popular by celebrities.
+It also means the emerging research bringing further clues to how disease develops is interpreted in en effort to make the links between what we learnt from the past and what is different in the present.
+Secondly, instead of taking diet out of context by over-emphasizing nutritional influences at the risk of an unrealistic approach, PNI keeps the therapy in perspective and considers many other aspects of a person’s life as integral to the process.
+This means every client is seen as individual within a wider context defined by their history, present circumstances, emotional influences, preferences and behaviour.
 The therapy becomes personal and interventions are finely tuned to individual needs.
-Thirdly, PNI focuses on behaviour and personality in order to make possible the links between external influences and individual coping strategies for survival.
+Thirdly, PNI looks at behaviour and personality in order to make possible the links between external influences and individual coping strategies for survival.
 This means a lot more than diet is taken in consideration and clinical discussions extend far beyond the realm of food.
 In this effort to physiologically connect mind and body for a better understanding of the person as a whole, PNI opens therapeutic possibilities to widen the positive outcomes and impact on multiple aspects of an individual’s life.

 The Mind-Body Connection